SteveJustin1963/tec-8x8x8/README.md

 ### code
-i want to use the know but undocumented z80 `out(c)` command to drive the 3 x 8bit dimensions of the cube,

-So using out() opcode like this allows writing DATA to the BOTH data and address at the same time!
+I wish to use the know but undocumented z80 `out(c)` command to drive the 3 x 8bit dimensions of the cube, So using out() opcode like this allows writing DATA to the both data and address at the same time.
-The latches need to be enabled at the right time to pick up the data, then we transfer this to the 8x8x8 kit.

 ```
 out(c),reg